Lem0n3de8/NoScroll/README.md

 - Redirect ```/reels``` to the Home page
 - Redirect ```/explore``` to the Home page

+## How it works

+When enabled, NoScroll adds a custom CSS rule to all targeted elements to make them invisible

 ## Submit an issue
 To submit an issue, check the [issues tab](https://github.com/Lem0n3de8/NoScroll/issues).